emmatovar27/Spectral-Line_Search_Stacked_VLA/README.md

 * Visibilities

- - vis

-* File export
+  - vis = list of visibilities 1 or multiple visibilities e.g [vis1,vis2...]

+  - field =  index of the field from (0,1,2....n)

-* Frequency
+* Frequency Files

-* Image generation
+    - molecule = The file with the frequencies
+    - Upper limit of the energy level measure in Kelvin

 # Execution